Saturday, May 19, 2012

 The remains of a woman in what must have being a white gown and a young boy in black shirt and trouser lay on the floor of one of the rooms in the building.
 They must have been there for a while.
 Their bodies were barely recognisable due to decomposition and the ravages of animals.
 This then was the origin of the smell.

 “Arrest this man!”
-Officer Yinusa shouted with anger pointing at Toye Odu who until that minute was staring at the bodies with stark disbelief, his hands clutching his head
+Officer Yinusa shouted with anger pointing at Toye Odu who until that minute had been staring at the bodies with stark disbelief, his hands clutching his head

 “But why?”
 Toye Odu cried “This is my family!”